MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ScriptEventMessageSizeError.md

 author: jakeshirley
 ms.author: jashir
 ms.service: minecraft-bedrock-edition
-title: .NamespaceNameError Class
+title: .ScriptEventMessageSizeError Class
-description: Contents of the .NamespaceNameError class.
+description: Contents of the .ScriptEventMessageSizeError class.
 monikerRange: "=minecraft-bedrock-experimental"
 ---
-# NamespaceNameError Class
+# ScriptEventMessageSizeError Class

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.